American tree sparrow: Description

 Adults have a rusty cap and grey underparts with a small dark spot on the breast.
 They have a rusty back with lighter stripes, brown wings with white bars and a slim tail.
 Their face is grey with a rusty line through the eye.
 Their flanks are splashed with light brown.
 They are similar in appearance to the chipping sparrow.

-Due to this, they are sometimes also called the winter chippy.
+Distribution and habitat

 Their breeding habitat is tundra or the northern limits of the boreal forest in Alaska and northern Canada.
 They nest on the ground.

-These birds migrate into southern Canada and the United States to spend the winter.
-Usually, chipping sparrows are moving south around the same time as these birds arrive.
+American tree sparrows migrate into southern Canada and the United States to spend the winter.

+Diet and behavior

 These birds forage on the ground or in low bushes, often in flocks when not nesting.
 They mainly eat seeds and insects, but also eat some berries.
 They are commonly seen near feeders with dark-eyed juncos.

+Nesting and breeding

+American Tree Sparrows typically nest on or near the ground.
+The nest is composed of fine grasses, feathers, mosses, twigs and strips of bark.

+Despite laying one egg per day over a week, the hatching of the chicks is synchronized to within a few hours of each other.
+Because of this, all the chicks fledge and forage together.
+Breeding pairs do not stay together after the season.

+Call

 This bird's song is a sweet high warble descending in pitch and becoming buzzy near the finish.